TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

 ## Definitions

-[^1]: B3 : The B3 is the next location for the school ALGOSUP
+[^1]: B3 : The B3 is the next location for the school ALGOSUP at the center of Vierzon

 [^2]: NPC : NPC stand for Non Playable Character, will be an A.I implemented in the application,